Effective Strategies for Healthier Skin

 • Maximize time outdoors: To regulate your melatonin cycle, spend more time outside during the day.
 Spend your time in the shade, not in direct sunlight.
 Go for a 30-minute walk as soon as you wake up and another at noon.
 Avoid exposing your skin to the sun — walk in the shade!
 Your eyes require exposure to unobstructed sunlight in order for your pineal gland to suppress melatonin during the day, which causes a melatonin spike at night and a corresponding surge in Zinc Superoxide Dismutase, an enzyme that removes ROS (reactive oxygen species).
 I also recommend blasting your body (cover your face) with direct sunlight at least once or twice a week.

-• No coffee, No caffeine, no nicotine: If you can’t cut out coffee altogether, do what you can to drink less, and drink it further away from bedtime.
-Green tea is less likely to cause acne and rosacea than coffee and is an easier switch than a full decaf lifestyle.
-Stimulants induce stress and increase sebum production, as well as making it harder to get consistently great sleep.
+• No coffee, no caffeine, no nicotine: If you can’t cut out coffee altogether, drink less and drink it earlier in the day.
+Green tea, while still problematic, is less likely to cause acne and rosacea than coffee and is an easier switch than a full decaf life.
+Stimulants induce stress, increase sebum production, and make it harder to get great sleep consistently.
 Many people simply cannot solve acne while drinking caffeine.
-This study shows that “Caffeine increases cortisol secretion in people at rest or undergoing mental stress”
+This study shows that “Caffeine increases cortisol secretion in people at rest or undergoing mental stress”.

 • Avoid stress.
 According to this study, “Cortisol (stress) causes an increase in sebaceous gland activity, and elevated levels of cortisol in stressful situations are manifested by increased sebum secretion“.
 Spending time outdoors can lower cortisol levels.
 This study showed that spending 20 minutes in a nature setting was associated a large drop in cortisol levels.